HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/user_guide_build_pipelines.rst

 Oligos DB
 ---------

-The class that contains the database of the oligos and all the related functionalities (e.g. read, witrite, ...) is ''database.CustomOligoDB''.
+The class that contains the database of the oligos and all the related functionalities (e.g. read, witrite, ...) is ``database.OligoDB``, .
-It creates the olios sequences for a given set of genes and stores them in a dictionary (``oligos_DB``) with a JSON format.
-[UPDATE]
+It creates the oligos sequences for a given set of genes and stores them as a dictionary (with a JSON format) in a class attrivute called ``oligos_DB``.

 The dictionary contains all the oligos and their features, the structure is the following: